VaishnaviAnandhysrinivasan/Exploring_JAVA/README.md

 ----ATTENDENCE PERCENTAGE CALCULATOR----
 PS: Yes!!
 It's for all those students out there ( each and every student really needs this and this was never a secret fr);
-         -> for the very first time while coding I  addressed the topic that is really in nee , yet there are many like this out in the playstore a personalised one will be much much better IMO :)
+         -> for the very first time while coding I  addressed the topic that is really in need , yet there are many like this out in the playstore a personalised one will be much much better IMO :)